 Tables 4 through 7 describe proposed MPO targets for SFY 2018 for each of the four TAM measures.
 Each of the four tables describes the number of assets at the end of SFY 2017 (the baseline year), and the percent of assets in that year that exceeded performance thresholds.
-The tables also describe anticipated assets during SFY 2018, as well as the SFY 2018 performance target for that asset group.
+The tables also describe anticipated assets during SFY 2018, as well as the proposed SFY 2018 performance target for that asset group.

 Table 4 describes baselines and proposed SFY 2018 targets for transit agency equipment, which refers to service support, maintenance, and other non-revenue vehicles.
 MPO staff proposes aggregating targets for non-revenue vehicle subtypes for each of the three transit agencies.
-Green shading in the target column indicates that the target percentage of vehicles meeting or exceeding their ULB had increased is smaller as compared to the baseline year percentage (a desirable change), while red shading in the target column indicates that the target to the baseline year percentage (an undesirable change).
+Green shading in the target column indicates that the target percentage of vehicles meeting or exceeding their ULB is smaller as compared to the baseline year percentage (a desirable change), while red shading in the target column indicates that the target is larger as compared to the baseline year percentage (an undesirable change).

-TABLE 4

-Baseline Performance Measure Values and Proposed Targets for Equipment: Percentage of Non-Revenue Vehicles that have Met or Exceeded their ULB, by Agency
+TABLE 4 Baseline Performance Measure Values and Proposed Targets for Equipment: Percentage of Non-Revenue Vehicles that have Met or Exceeded their ULB, by Agency

-SFY 2017 (Baseline) SFY 2018 (Target)
+Exceeded their ULB, by A Agency SFY 2017 (Baseline) SFY 2018 (Target)

-Agency Number of Percent of Assets Assets ≥ ULB Anticipated Number of Assets Target Percent of Baseline Assets ≥ ULB
+Agency Number of Assets Percent of Assets ≥ ULB Anticipated Number of Assets Target Percent of Baseline Assets ≥ ULB

 MBTA 1,822 35% 1,824 37%

 CATA 3 0% 3 0%

 MWRTA 13 62% 14 50%

 CATA = Cape Ann Transportation Authority.
 MBTA = Massachusetts Bay Transportation Authority.
 MWRTA = MetroWest Regional Transit Authority.
+SFY = State Fiscal Year.
 ULB = Useful Life Benchmark.